Tom Purves, Chairman & CEO, BMW USA, was in Monterey, CA, and explained what “efficient dynamics” meant to BMW as a concept and in BMW’s cars.

-The 2.0 litre 4-cylinder diesel engine with Variable Twin Turbo, common
+The 2.0-liter 4-cylinder diesel engine with Variable Twin Turbo, common

-rail injection of the third generation and all-aluminium crankcase
+rail injection of the third generation, and all-aluminum crankcase

 housing delivers 150 kW/204 bhp and generates a maximum torque of 400 Nm between 2,000 and 2,250 rpm.
 It is the first diesel in the